ecodynlab/GALUP/Modules/Module 3.md

 What will you learn from this module?

-• Some indices and environmental variables and their roles in remote sensing data
+• Some common indices and environmental variables and their roles in remote sensing data

 •